apache/atlas/docs/src/documents/Import-Export/ImportAPI.md

 The general approach is:
    * Consumer makes a ZIP file available for import operation.
 See details below for the 2 flavors of the API.
    * The API if successful, will return the results of the operation.
-   * Error will be returned on failure of the call.
+   * Error will be returned on the failure of the call.

 ### Import ZIP File Using POST